YoniGR94/my_credit_model_selection/Credit_my_deap_learnn_markdown.md

 # Models

-prologue: predict if Credit is 0.
+**draft: predict if Credit is 0.**

-this part is unfinished. here I create logistic prediction of Balance=0 in order to use in as another variable.
+This part is unfinished. here I create logistic prediction of Balance=0 in order to use in as another variable.

 ``` r